lambdaisland/ornament/README.md

 - `:components`: sequence of Girouette components, each a map with `:id` (keyword), `:rules` (string, instaparse, can be omitted), and `:garden` (map, or function taking instaparse results and returning Garden map)
+- `:tw-version`: which Girouette defaults to use, either based on Tailwind v2, or v3.
+Valid values: `2`, `3`.
+Defaults to v2.

 ```clojure
 (o/set-tokens! {:colors {:primary "001122"}